Entropies, volumes, and Einstein metrics: Abstract

 \section{Abstract}

-We give an obstruction to the existence of Einstein metrics on four-manifolds involving the volume entropy.
+We survey the definitions and some important properties of several asymptotic invariants of smooth manifolds, and discuss some open questions related to them.
+We prove that the (non-)vanishing of the minimal volume is a differentiable property, which is not invariant under homeomorphisms.
+We also formulate an obstruction to the existence of Einstein metrics on four-manifolds involving the volume entropy.
 This generalizes both the Gromov--Hitchin--Thorpe inequality proved in~\cite{GHT}, and Sambusetti's obstruction~\cite{S}.
-We also prove that the (non-)vanishing of the minimal volume is a differentiable property, which is not invariant under homeomorphisms.